samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 - Description: The name of a font to use for rendering text in the editor.
 - Setting: `buffer_font_family`
-- Default: `.TehanuMono`.
+- Default: `.GramMono`.
 This currently aliases to [Lilex](https://lilex.myrt.co).

 **Options**

-The name of any font family installed on the user's system, or `".TehanuMono"`.
+The name of any font family installed on the user's system, or `".GramMono"`.

 ## Buffer Font Features